Hashimoto’s Thyroiditis and SET-DB™ Thyroid Protocol

 Here are some important aspects of the SET-DB™ Thyroid Protocol:

-Gluten/Gliadin: It’s my opinion that gluten-containing foods should be avoided by everyone, it’s nice that once treated with SET-DB™, one doesn’t have to worry about getting some gluten in a meal now and then.
+Gluten/Gliadin: It’s my opinion that gluten-containing foods should be avoided by everyone.
+However, it’s nice that once treated with SET-DB™, one doesn’t have to worry about getting a little gluten in a meal now and then.
 This BioSurvey doesn’t just look at gluten and gliadin.
 It goes deeper by looking at enzymes and fractions of gluten and gliadin.
 It’s a must-do treatment.

-Glands: I like to think of autoimmune treatments by using a team sports analogy.
+Glands: When speaking of autoimmune treatments, I like to use a team sports analogy.
 If individual team members are quarreling amongst themselves, or are otherwise unhappy with others on the team, it’s difficult for the team to have success.
-If an SET-DB™ autoimmune treatment could be performed on the team the effect would be near-instant harmony that could tip the scale toward success on the field.
-Glands important to consider here are the thyroid, anterior pituitary, hypothalamus, and adrenals.
-This is also a must-do treatment.
+There is little cohesion or cooperation.
+If a SET-DB™ autoimmune treatment could be performed on the team the effect would be near-instant harmony that could tip the scale toward success on the field.
+It eliminates the false perception that some part of “self” isn’t really “non-self.“ Glands important to consider here are the thyroid, anterior pituitary, hypothalamus, and adrenals.
+A must-do treatment.

-Thyroid Comprehensive BioSurvey: This BioSurvey contains items important to thyroid function not found in ZYTO’s library.
-It is a must-do treatment.
+Thyroid Comprehensive BioSurvey: This BioSurvey contains items important to thyroid function not found in ZYTO’s library, like transport molecules and cell receptors for thyroid hormone.
+A must-do treatment.

 Other must-do treatments include grains, wheat digestion, dairy, and endocrine disrupters.
 The practitioner chooses five additional SETs based on the Thyroid Eval Scan or their professional judgement.